satoshi-yoshiji/satoshi-yoshiji.github.io/_pages/about.md

 **What we do**: Our lab uses human genetics and multi-omics to understand the biology of diabetes, obesity, and cardiovascular diseases and to identify potential drug targets for them, aiming to improve patient care.

 **Our research focus**: Our lab focuses on three main pillars:
-1. Large-scale human genetics and multi-omics data analysis: We use genomics, proteomics, and other omics data in combination with genetic epidemiology methods to understand the underlying mechanisms of diabetes, obesity, and cardiovascular diseases and to identify potential drug targets.
+1. Large-scale human genetics and multi-omics analysis for drug target discovery: We use genomics, proteomics, and other omics in combination with genetic epidemiology methods to understand the underlying mechanisms of diabetes, obesity, and cardiovascular diseases, and to identify potential drug targets.
 ![omics](image_omics.png)
-2. Building a diverse multi-omics biobank in Montreal: We are creating a biobank of more than 12,000 individuals with deep phenotyping dedicated to the study and clinical trial of cardiometabolic diseases and beyond.
+2. Building and analyzing BioPortal: We are creating and analyzing a new multi-ancestry, multi-omics biobank of 12,500 individuals in Montreal to accelerate drug development and advance precision medicine.
 ![bioportal](image_bioportal.png)
 3. Disentangling the heterogeneity of diabetes and complex diseases: We dissect the genetic heterogeneity of diabetes and complex traits to understand their distinctive biology, identify drug targets, and ultimately promote precision medicine.
 ![diversity](image_diversity.png)